© Alcina Amara

 Soraya smiled.
 “This is the daily routine, so I suggest you get used to it.”

-A brunette was bent over, her palms rubbing soap on her calves, her hips swayed with each stroke, I tried to turn away but my gaze would only fall upon another.
+A brunette was bent over, her palms rubbing soap on her calves, her hips swaying with each stroke.
+I tried to turn away, but my gaze would only fall upon another.
 There were so many of them.
-None seemed to care about their lack of privacy or modesty.
+Not a single person seemed to care about their lack of privacy.

-The sight of one woman smirking at my awkwardness made me feel more embarrassed.
+The sight of one woman smirking at my awkwardness made me feel even more embarrassed.

 I scratched the tip of my nose.
 “I… I can’t, I can’t.”